sequitur/improv/docs/usage.rst

 This script, when run, should produce something like:

-  Bob: I have a dog who is 6 years old.
+  | Bob: I have a dog who is 6 years old.
-  Alice: I have a cat who is 4 years old.
+  | Alice: I have a cat who is 4 years old.
-  Carol: I have a parrot who is 7 years old.
+  | Carol: I have a parrot who is 7 years old.

 The output isn't completely random; it obeys certain rules.
 Alice always has a dog or a cat; Carol always has a parrot.
 Bob might have either animal.
-This is simplistic, but this model can be composed to express fairly complex rules.
+This is simplistic, but this type of world model can be composed to express fairly complex rules.

 This example be found in the improv source distribution, under ``demo/pets.js``.
 Another, more elaborate example is also included, ``demo/hms.js``.
 You can build both demos by doing ``gulp demo`` from the root folder of the source distribution; this should transpile them and make it possible to run them by doing ``node demo_build/pets.js``.